michaelforney/oscmix/doc/protocol.md

 Sub ID 0 is used by the host to set registers, and by the device to notify the host of changes to registers.
-In this case, each 32-bit integer in the payload contains the register in the upper 15 bits, and the value in the lower 16 bits.
+In this case, each 32-bit integer in the payload contains the register in bits 16-30, and the value in the lower 16 bits.
 The high bit is used as a parity: it is set if and only if the number of set bits in the register and value is even.

 #### Example